ghas-lab-templates/exercises/module-3.md

 #### Steps

 1. Navigate to the `Security` tab in the `mona-gallery` repository.
+2. Click on the `Code scanning` tab.
-2. Use the `Rule` filter and select `Database query built from user-controlled sources`.
+3. Use the `Rule` filter and select `Database query built from user-controlled sources`.
-3. Navigate to each SQL injection alert and click  the `Generate fix` button
+4. Navigate to each SQL injection alert and click  the `Generate fix` button
-4. Once the fix is generated, carefully review it to ensure accuracy.
+5. Once the fix is generated, carefully review it to ensure accuracy.
 AI-generated suggestions can vary, so verifying each proposed solution is crucial.
-5. Click the dropdown arrow on the green `Commit to new branch` button and select `Commit to branch`.
+6. Click the dropdown arrow on the green `Commit to new branch` button and select `Commit to branch`.
-6. Choose the `sql-injection-fix` branch from the dropdown options, and select `Open a pull request`.
+7. Choose the `sql-injection-fix` branch from the dropdown options, and select `Open a pull request`.
 This will append your changes to the existing PR.

 Proceed with these steps until both alerts are resolved.